Gift Deed

 Details of consideration (if any)

-Two witnesses at the time of execution of relinquishment deed
+Two witnesses at the time of execution of Relinquishment Deed

 Stamp duty payment challan